Rack Mounting the Switch

 1 Install all four screws in the back.

-6. Lift the shelf above the shelf supports installed on the left and right rack posts (step 2 and step 3).
+7. Lift the shelf above the shelf supports installed on the left and right rack posts (step 2 and step 3).
 Align the holes and hook with the stubs on the brackets.
-Lower the shelf such that the shelf-support-bracket stubs are inserted into the shelf holes and hook.
+Lower the shelf so the shelf-support-bracket stubs are inserted into the shelf holes and hook.

 • Front: Fasten screws only where indicated with arrows (2x).